 Kevin O'Brien received a Ph.D. in Comparative Literature (with a dual emphasis on literature in English and in Russian) from UC Berkeley.
 He also studied at St. Petersburg University in Russia.
 His course topics and literary interests are quite diverse, though among his areas of specialization are 19th and 20th century Russian literature, modernisms, poetry, and lyrical prose.
+He recently co-taught a course (with Wendy Salmond) on the 20th c.
+Russian Avant-garde in art, film, and literature.
 His book publications include Saying Yes at Lightning: Threat and the Provisional Image in Post-Romantic Poetry, Kino-Eye: The Film Writings of Dziga Vertov (translation), and Elena Guro's The Little Camels of the Sky(translation).

 Recent Creative, Scholarly Work and Publications

-My translation of "We: Variant of a Manifesto" by Dziga Vertov was published in "The Russia Reader: History, Culture, Politics."
-Duke University, 2010.
+Translation of "We: Variant of a Manifesto" by Dziga Vertov in The Russia Reader: History, Culture, Politics.
+Durham, Duke University Press, 2010